 Learn how to integrate principles of business, statistics, waste reduction, and engineering to achieve tangible results in the healthcare arena.
-Master the use of Lean Six Sigma to quantify the critical quality issues in your company.
-Once the issues have been quantified, lean and six sigma analysis, including statistics can be applied to provide probabilities of success and failure.
+Master the use of lean Six Sigma to quantify the critical quality issues in your company.
+Once the issues have been quantified, lean and Six Sigma analysis, including statistics can be applied to provide probabilities of success and failure.
 Lean and Six Sigma methods increase productivity and enhance quality.
-As a Lean Six Sigma green belt, you will be equipped to support and champion Lean Six Sigma implementation in your organization.
-To earn the Lean Six Sigma Green Belt Certificate, you will be required to pass IIE's Lean Six Sigma green belt exam.
+As a lean Six Sigma green belt, you will be equipped to support and champion lean Six Sigma implementation in your organization.
+To earn the Lean Six Sigma Green Belt Certificate, you will be required to pass IISE's lean Six Sigma green belt exam.

 Prior seminar participants have reported significant savings from implementing their projects in Green Belt and Black Belt courses.

 - A financial services organization saw $128,000 in cost savings per quarter when they reduced transaction processing rework.

 - A drug store chain save $173 million by managing its inventory of prescription medications more effectively.

 - A regional hospital saved $300,000 annually by eliminating duplication of services.